-What started with an experimental acre of grapes in 1977 exploded into an operation producing more than 130,000 gallons of wine a year as one of the top vineyards and wineries in Texas.
+What started with an experimental acre of grapes in 1977 exploded into an operation producing more than 130,000 gallons of wine a year as one of Texas’s top vineyards and wineries.
 Winning a medal at the 1981 Texas State Fair for its Black Spanish-Cabernet blend, Messina Hof Winery took off on its way to challenge other wineries statewide.
 Today, more than four decades after that first acre, Messina Hof has three wineries in Bryan, Fredericksburg, and Grapevine.
 Each offering flights to sample the award-winning wines such as the dry cabernet sauvignon, chardonnay, and sparkling rose.

 Grape Creek Cellars

 Taking a tour of the vineyards’ 100 acres is only part of a great experience when visiting Grape Creek Cellars.
 The Fredericksburg winery’s original owners planted cabernet sauvignon and chardonnay grapes, creating some of the best-tasting wines from the Texas Hill Country.
 The nearly-35-year-old winery became the state’s first underground commercial barrel cellar in the region.
 Offering guided tastings of five of Grape Creek Cellar’s finest wines, guests can combine them with vineyard tours or pay a special fee for private tastings.
 Don’t forget to take home one of the winery’s white, red, rose, or sweet selections.